An active, strategic partnership between marketing and creative teams is crucial to their prosperity

 - 79% said they rarely or never receive feedback on the performance of their creative

-In reviewing the data and speaking to creatives and marketing leaders, it’s clear that some processes have been lost during the transition in-house.
-In other words, when marketing teams relied more heavily on outside creative agencies, those agencies imposed many of these aspects because they were essential for efficient agency operations and healthy margin.
+In reviewing the data and speaking to creatives and marketing leaders, it’s clear that some processes have been lost during the transition to in-house.
+In other words, when marketing teams relied more heavily on outside creative agencies, those agencies imposed many of these processes because they were essential for efficient agency operations and healthy margin.
 The lesson is that processes and best practices don’t become less important just because you’ve brought the team in-house.

-“Many marketing professionals have never learned to develop a proper creative brief,” said Joe Carmon, a senior creative specialist at VSP, a vision care health insurance company.
+“Many marketing professionals have never learned to develop a proper creative brief,” says Joe Carmon, a senior creative specialist at VSP, a vision care health insurance company.
 “Instead, their training ends after producing meaningful marketing briefs and communication plans.”

-If a creative brief even exists—and it’s clear from the data it often does not—it becomes a check-the-box style exercise devoid of audience definition, storytelling or emotion.
+If a creative brief even exists—and it’s clear from the data it often does not—it becomes a check-the-box-style exercise devoid of audience definition, storytelling or emotion.

-“Emotion gives insight into the story of a defined audience, which tells us how brands can connect, drive results and foster loyalty,” Carmon noted.
+“Emotion gives insight into the story of a defined audience, which tells us how brands can connect, drive results and foster loyalty,” Carmon says.
 “To make this transition, creative leaders must frame what the creative brief means to their marketing partners and internal customers.”

 He recommends standardizing the creative brief and boiling it down to three pages or fewer.
 The brevity naturally facilitates constructive and critical thinking about audience and message.
-More importantly, this simple idea can have an outsize impact on the organization because while it’s not easy, “it can be fun and the positive energy that goes into it will be infectious.”

-3. Create Space for Creatives to Be Creative
+3. Create Space for Creativity

 How do you create space for your creatives?
 For Cassidee Owens, creative services manager for the Denver Broncos, it comes down to time-tracking.
-By tracking time, her team has developed a better understanding of how long creative projects take and uses the data in resource planning.
+By tracking time, her team has developed a better understanding of how long creative projects take and it uses the data in resource planning.